Work with reusable field schemas

 Code samples

-You can find a project with completed, working versions of code smaples from this guide and others in the finished branch of the Training guides repository.
+You can find a project with completed, working versions of code samples from this guide and others in the finished branch of the Training guides repository.

 The main branch of the repository provides a starting point to code along with the guides.